vladislav-parkhachev/robot_description_template/README.md

 - The template shows a simple **blue base link** and a **green movable link**.
 - `base_footprint` is fixed on the ground.
 - The movable link can be rotated using `joint_state_publisher_gui` sliders.
-- Docker allows you to run the template without installing ROS 2 locally.
+- Docker + Makefile allow running the template without installing ROS 2 locally.

 Use this as a starting point for your own robot description package 🚀